javascript-tutorial/en.javascript.info/1-js/2-first-steps/13-logical-ops/7-check-if-out-range/task.md

-# Проверка if вне диапазона
+# Check the range outside

 [importance 3]

-Напишите условие `if` для проверки того факта, что `age` НЕ находится между 14 и 90 включительно.
+Write an `if` condition to check that `age` is NOT between 14 and 90 inclusively.

-Сделайте два варианта условия: первый с использованием оператора НЕ `!`, второй - без этого оператора.
+Create two variants: the first one using NOT `!`, the second one -- without it.